Day 1 – Ubud Outskirts

 Lunch tip: Warung Pondok Madu great Indonesian food and service.
 Another good option is El Mexicano.

 10. Tubing or White Water Rafting

 Every day in the center of town is the Ubud Market.
 It is split into two timetables.
 The traditional market where vegetables and meat is sold starts from 3 AM until 8 AM.
-At 9 AM, the market changes to the Art Market.
-Where they sell everything from handbags, kitchenware, decorations, paintings, souvenirs, you name it.
-The Ubud bag became a worldwide fashion item, as a result, every shop sells these pretty bags.
+At 9 AM, the market changes to the Art Market, where they sell everything from handbags, kitchenware, decorations, paintings, and souvenirs, you name it.
+The Ubud bag became a worldwide fashion item, and as a result, every shop sells these pretty bags.

 12. Stroll around Ubud

 Above all, do not forget to spend time in Ubud!
 The town is great to walk around, with small art boutiques, clothing shops, and delicious restaurants.

 Certainly, one of the lesser-known things to do in Ubud is the relaxing rice field walk.
 It is a 45-min walk over a pad along the beautiful fields and farms.
 It is unknown because the path is a bit hidden away, although it is right in the center of town; this is the exact route.

 14. Dinner Between the Rice Fields

 Finally, while you are on the Ubud rice fields walk, stop halfway at either Sari Organik or Sweet Orange Restaurant and have a delicious dinner during sunset surrounded by rice fields.
 Probably the best dinner location in Ubud!